rarmnsyah/rarmnsyah/README.md

 ## I'm a Single, Student, and Developer!!

 - 👋 Hi, Broahahahahh 🙋
-- 👀 I’m interested in Software engineer, Data Scientist, and Backend Programmer!
+- 👀 I’m interested in Software engineer, Data Scientist, and Backend Programming!
-- 🌱 I’m currently learning html, css, javascript, java, python
+- 🌱 I’m currently learning html, css, javascript, java, python, laravel, mysql, node js
 - 📫 How to reach me, you can search me in instagram @rarmnysah

 ### Connect with me: